nens/threedi-docs/source/a_releasenotes.rst

 Re-run inpy for your model (after May 25).
 After that it will appear in both v1 and v3.

+Sessions are shared between v1 and v3 but since the live site is still in beta we are going to not force this yet on the v3 to give everyone a chance to try out the new beta live site!

 **Please note** that
 We have made a change on inpy July 5h 2019.
 After that change it is not allowed anymore to have levees outside the DEM.